Brakes

 There are two types of brake assembly commonly available – disc brakes and drum brakes.
 In addition, the majority of modern cars are fitted with ABS (anti-lock braking systems) as standard.

-The key components of your vehicle braking system include a master cylinder, servo, brake calipers, brake fluid and cylinders, disks, drums, pads and shoes.
+The typical key components of your vehicle braking system include a master cylinder, servo, brake calipers, brake fluid, ABS/ESP unit, cylinders, and finally discs and pads (or drums and shoes depending on the type of brakes).
 All the components are linked by a series of brake hoses and brake pipes.
 Below we’ll cover how these parts work in conjunction to stop your vehicle.

 How Discs Work On Brakes